 It’s important to make some time for yourself and focus on your wellbeing.

-All the uncertainty and change this year may be making you feel stressed and anxious.
+All the uncertainty and change over the last couple of years may be making you feel stressed and anxious.
 We take a look at some tips that are simple to follow and could help you reduce the risk of stress.

-This year has been anything but normal.
-With many of us working from home, defining the balance between our work and home life may have become a challenge.
+The last couple of years have been anything but normal.
+With some of us still working from home, defining the balance between our work and home life may have become a challenge.
 If you’re not taking time out to look after yourself you could be heading towards burnout.

 The tips below are simple to follow and could help you focus more on your wellbeing and reduce the risk of stress.